Butternut Squash Soup with Cider Cream

 Instructions

-- Melt the butter in a large heavy saucepan over medium-high heat.
+- Melt the butter in a large heavy pot or large Dutch oven over medium-high heat.

 - Add butternut squash, leeks, carrot, and celery; sauté until slightly softened, about 15 minutes.

-- Mix in the diced apples, thyme sprigs, and pinch of dried sage.
+- Mix in the diced apples, thyme sprigs, and a pinch of dried sage.

-- Add the chicken broth and 1 cup of apple cider then bring to boil.
+- Add the chicken broth and 1 cup of apple cider, then bring to a boil.

 - Reduce the heat to medium-low, cover, and simmer until apples are tender, stirring occasionally, about 45 minutes.
 Cool slightly.
 Remove thyme sprig stems from the soup.